canonical/jaas-documentation/index.rst

 Project and community
 ---------------------

-Example Project is a member of the Ubuntu family.
+JAAS is a member of the Ubuntu family.
 It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 * :ref:`Code of conduct <home>`
 * :ref:`Get support <home>`